ItsMarcoMSF/ItsMarcoMSF/README.md

 I'm a software engineering student who is passionate about building software, ML/AI, and API development.

 - 🔭 I’m currently a SWE student at Unversity of Calgary.
-- 🌱 I’m currently learning frontend web development using ReactJS and JavaScript.
+- 🌱 I’m currently learning full-stack web development using the MERN stack.
 - 📚 I want to learn Blockchain Programming and dApps.
 - 👯 I’m looking for a software engineering internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/vietantruong/)   [Gmail](mailto:vietan124@gmail.com)